gloriagrce/counting-game/README.md

 3. Click the "Press Start" button.
 4. Click the numbers in the correct order (1, 2, 3...) as fast as possible.
 5. A timer will start automatically.
-6. If you click a number out of order, you’ll get an “Incorrect...” message and your time will freeze.
+6. If you click a number out of order, you’ll get an “Incorrect...” message.
-7. If you click all numbers correctly, you’ll see “You Win!” and your time will be saved.
+7. Once you click all numbers correctly, you’ll see “You Win!” and your time will be saved.
 8. Click Quit to close the game or try again by restarting.

 ## Demo!